 Sometimes called a "giant crab spider," the huntsman spider is famous for its terrifying size — which can reach up to 12 inches in leg span.

-The huntsman spider is an efficient and calculating predator, and the giant variety is longest spider species on Earth, by leg span.
+The huntsman spider is an efficient and calculating predator, and the giant variety is the longest spider species on Earth by leg span.
 This arachnid can be as small as an inch and grow to nearly a foot wide in some species.
 It doesn’t even need webs to kill prey.
 Instead, it runs frighteningly fast across the ground — immobilizing its victims with highly toxic venom.

 Further, there are more than 1,200 species of huntsman spider scattered around the world.
 Australia has naturally taken the lead here, harboring 155 of those species.
 Nearly 100 of those are endemic to the critter-riddled nation.